se-edu/learningresources/contents/testing/integration-testing.md

 Since these programmers may work in isolation and have different understandings of the software requirements, integration testing is necessary to ensure that software modules work in unity and expose any faults in the interaction between different units.

 <box>

-Suppose you are developing the **Order Food** component as mentioned previously and you allow each user to submit up to 10 orders each time.
+Suppose you are developing the `Order Food` component as mentioned previously and you allow each user to submit up to 10 orders each time.
-If the **Order Summary** component can only record maximum of 5 orders each time, 5 orders by different users could be lost, resulting in problems such as data loss, inaccurate results and even system errors.
+If the `Order Summary` component can only record maximum of 5 orders each time, 5 orders by different users could be lost, resulting in problems such as **data loss**, **inaccurate results** and even **system errors**.
 Integration tests find these discrepancies before any serious damage is done.
 </box>